-“The idea was to create a body of work using a topic that everyone can relate to, which is love," says Swedish photographer Pieter Ten Hoopen, who has been nominated for his documentation of the largest caravan of migrants from Central America to the US Border
+“The idea was to create a body of work using a topic that everyone can relate to, which is love," says Dutch/Swedish photographer Pieter Ten Hoopen, who has won the World Press Story of the Year

 “I think that today, we need to be able to tell stories in differently, to be able to connect to as many viewers as we can,” says World Press Story of the Year-nominated Pieter Ten Hoopen.
 “We’re heading towards a new phase.
 Before, a single image could become iconic for a whole war, or a situation of despair.
 Now it’s different, and I think we need to be able to tell stories in a more sensitive way.”